multitudes/multitudes/README.md

 ## Currently Working On 🌱
-- I am exploring the world of Docker and containers.
+- I am exploring the world of Docker and devops.
 - Going deeper with Linux programming and assembly code.
-- Learning how to use the new LLM models **effectively**.
+- Learning how LLM's work

 ## Interested in 💻
 - The Apple ecosystem with SwiftUI and creating **delightful** applications.